Everything You Need To Give Yourself The Perfect Blowout At Home

 While trips to the blow-dry bar are certainly worth it for special occasions, it’s just not realistic to regularly spend that much time and money on your strands.
-But if you can’t seem to pull off a salon-worthy blowout yourself, you’re not alone.
-Here, the right tools and products you need to achieve a bountiful, voluminous mane right in the comfort of your own home.
+But if you can’t seem to pull off an at-home blowout yourself, you’re not alone.
+However, you can be your own hairstylist with a few expert tips.
+Below, find the right tools and products you need to achieve a bountiful, voluminous blowout right in the comfort of your own home.

 Your hair length determines the size you need.
 Choose a thermal round brush that glides through strands easily without causing breakage.
 Short-haired girls should stick to 1/2-inch to 3/4-inch diameter, and those with longer hair should opt for 1 to 1 1/2 inches.

 Guerrero says he likes to use natural boar bristle brushes.
 "For shorter hair, I typically use a small to medium boar bristle brush because it has great hair grip providing smoother hair with added volume.
 Longer hair can easily become overwhelming, so large boar bristle brushes help to tame thicker amounts of hair and style through the entire length of hair."